OpenHRS/openhrs.github.io/index.md

 ## Milestone 2 Full Integration of Previous Years Data
 This milestone primarily consisted of integrating support for data from previous years.
 The idea behind this is to allow users to quickly and easily compare statutes between years to gather specific information that they may need.

 Slight enhancements have been made to the mobile user interface.
 Forward and back arrows have been added to Division and Title pages for easier navigation.
 In order to maintain a consistent design across the app, the arrows have been placed in a toolbar similar to that present in individual statute pages.
+Users can now browse statutes of selected years in the division page.
+Location based features have been removed due to being gimmicky and unpopular.

 Much of the scraper was refactored in order to allow for an abstract way of scraping data between all years.
 The structure of HTML differed between sections of years, so the scraper had to take this into account.
 We've also integrated test scraping files to allow for quick development of certain aspects of the scraper.
 A script to format the data in a data structure was created to interpret the data easily.
 Although there are issues with scraping some statutes still, there aren't that many (less than 1%).

 As a result of the improved scraper, we were able to do more with the data than what was available to us previously.
-By having all the data in a github repo, we no longer have a need to host a mongo database and have a dedicated service to do database querying.
+By having all the data in a Github repo, we no longer have a need to host a mongo database and have a dedicated service to do database querying.
 In addition, we see the potential of improving our search service by being able to search between all years of the hrs.
 We are no longer constrained by a single year and hope that we can continue to take advantage of elastic search capabilities.

 The team includes: